-Our experiential weekend is based on Genesis 32, where Jacob wrestles with God, receives a new name, a blessing and begins a new relationship with God.
-This biblical teaching — and several others from the life of Jesus and other biblical characters — fuels our vision to create a world of men who live with integrity, grace and courage, fulfilling their God-given purpose.
+Our experiential weekend retreat is based on Genesis 32 where Jacob wrestles with God, receives a new name and blessing, and begins a new relationship with God.
+This biblical teaching — and several others from the life of Jesus and other biblical characters — fuels our vision to create a world of men and women who live with integrity, grace and courage, fulfilling their God-given purpose.

 Other Biblical influences on our weekend experience include:

 Integrity: (Matthew 5: 37; Ephesians 4:15; James 5:16; Matthew 7: 3-5)

 Courage: (1 Thessalonians 5: 14-15; 1 Timothy 4:16; Proverbs 20:5)

 Grace: (Romans 15:7; Matthew 7: 1-2; Romans 12:15; 1 Peter 4:8)

 Is The Crucible Project connected to a specific church or denomination?

 The Crucible Project’s board, leadership, and retreat leadership are Christians in churches across the spectrum of Christianity.
 We are not connected to any one church, denomination, or movement.
 On the weekend, you will be encouraged to grow and live out your faith in your local church community.

 The participants who come on our weekends want to experience truth and grace in a community of other people of faith living in an authentic faith-living community.
 They have the courage to take off their masks and honestly explore what is and what is not working in their lives and to cut through the false pretenses that keep them from leaving a legacy to impact in our world, like Jesus did (1 Corinthians 16: 13-14).

 Is the weekend only for Christians or can anyone attend?